“This notion is being shoved down our throats and we can only smile in disbelief.”

 — Bret Easton Ellis (@BretEastonEllis) December 6, 2012

-He apologized for the remark amid backlash, but he rejected the idea that his opinions need to be taken so seriously.
+He apologized for the remark about Bigelow amid backlash, but he rejected the idea that his opinions need to be taken so seriously.

 “Twitter seems like a writer’s funhouse to me, not something I’d use ‘seriously’ to ‘hurt’ someone.
 I don’t want to hurt anybody,” he said.
 “I’m just a lone voice and not a teacher.
 And I refuse to make my Twitter page one; it is what it is, take it or leave it, follow or unfollow, enjoy it or let it piss you off.”

 More recently, Ellis has mocked his industry’s disgust with President Donald Trump, even though he said that he himself is not a huge fan of the president.